MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 # BingAdsApp

-This is the top-level object of Bing Ads Scripts.
-Use it to navigate all entities in a single user account.
+This is the top-level object used to access and manage a single account.

 ## Methods